Shahil98/GITS/Results.md

 ### Testing for difference in time taken between GITS and GIT using various statistical tests

 We want to test that the time taken if git commands are used, is significantly more than the time taken if GITS commands are used for the given set of tasks.
+For our data we have rounded the time taken by participants to minutes.
 Let &mu;<sub>GIT</sub> denote the population mean time for GIT to perform the tasks and &mu;<sub>GITS</sub> denote the population mean time for GITS to perform the tasks by the participants.

 Let us consider a null hypothesis H<sub>0</sub>: &mu;<sub>GIT</sub> - &mu;<sub>GITS</sub> = 0.
 We want to test the alternative hypothesis H<sub>a</sub>: &mu;<sub>GIT</sub> - &mu;<sub>GITS</sub> > 0.